 While colored pencils are fun, colored pencils that smell good are even better.
 This pack of colored pencils comes with scents, including orange soda and jelly donut.

 When it comes to a beginner’s art supply kit, start simple, says Green.
-A sketchbook, some colored pencils and some simple paints are always a great way to go…especially if they are washable.
+A sketchbook, some colored pencils and some simple paints are always a great way to go … especially if they are washable.
 This sparkly, personalized and customizable sketchpad can be purchased as a hard or soft cover, and includes 120 pages for your child to sketch their latest and greatest idea.

 If you have a child that doesn’t seem to really dig sketching or coloring, that doesn’t mean there isn’t a budding artist just waiting to bust loose, according to Green.
-“It's a myth that drawing and art are synonymous.
-There are many options when it comes to art; digital art, sculpture, painting, fiber arts, sewing, weaving, knitting, car design.”
+“It’s a myth that drawing and art are synonymous.
+There are many options when it comes to art; digital art, sculpture, painting, fiber arts, sewing, weaving, knitting [or] car design.”

 Quilling is a great creative outlet for the child who is in search of their artistic niche.
 It involves taking strips of paper and glue and turning those pieces into works of art.
 This cute first quilling set helps your little artist create sweet and custom cards featuring adorable bugs.
 This activity helps kids ages five and up express creativity and further develop fine motor skills.